-Dental services

-In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
-We cover additional services noted below.

-Although the following preventive dental services are not covered by Original Medicare, your plan covers:

-One exam per calendar year including:

-- One set of bitewing x-rays per calendar year - One cleaning per calendar year

-Please note: Network providers for these preventive dental services may be different than the network providers for Original Medicare services.
+Services that are covered for you What you must pay when you get these services Please note: Network providers for these preventive dental services may be different than the network providers for Original Medicare services.
 To find an in-network dental provider, use our online directory at MedMutual.com/MAplaninfo or call Customer Care at the number on the back of this booklet.

-\$0 copayment for each covered preventive visit.

-If you purchase the optional supplemental benefit package shown in Section 2.2, a \$0 copayment applies to both preventive dental exams and to both cleanings.

-Please see Section 2.2 at the end of this chart entitled "Optional Supplemental Benefits" for a dental and vision benefit package you can purchase that increases (supplements) these dental services.

-Depression screening

-We cover one screening for depression per year.
+361 VICES Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.

-There is no coinsurance, copayment, or deductible for an annual depression screening visit.
+In Network There is no coinsurance, copayment, or deductible for an annual depression screening visit.

-Diabetes screening

 We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.

-There is no coinsurance. copayment, or deductible for the Medicare-covered diabetes screening tests.

-Diabetes self-management training, diabetic services and supplies

-For all people who have diabetes (insulin and noninsulin users).
-Covered services include:

-Supplies to monitor your blood glucose: Blood
+Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+In Network 0% coinsurance for the following diabetic supplies: A blood glucose meter (excluding continuous glucose monitors) Blood glucose test strips Lancing devices and glucose lancets Syringes and pen needles Glucose control solutions for checking the accuracy of test strips, glucose meters and glucose monitors

-0% coinsurance for the following diabetic supplies:
+20% coinsurance for all other diabetic